 As for Tesla CEO Elon Musk calling Bitcoin “almost as bs as fiat money”, Cuban responded,

-“Blasphemous I say, just blasphemous!”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Blasphemous I say, just blasphemous!”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram